A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Setup and evaluation metrics

 \subsection{A probability model for the data generating mechanism}

-Our goal in this subsection is to introduce a new causal model that allows to determine the causal effect of implementing versus not implementing an ITR.
-We introduce $A^{s=1}$, the potential treatment that would be given to a patient if her/his physician implemented the ITR i.e., $A^{s=1} = r(X)$, and $A^{s=0}$ the potential treatment s/he would be given if her/his physician did not implement the ITR.
+Our goal in this subsection is to introduce a new causal model that allows us to determine the causal effect of implementing versus not implementing an ITR.
+We introduce $A^{s=1}$, the potential treatment that would be given to a patient if her/his physician implemented the ITR, i.e., $A^{s=1} = r(X)$, and $A^{s=0}$ the potential treatment s/he would be given if her/his physician did not implement the ITR.
 Similarly, we define $Y^{s=1}$ and $Y^{s=0}$, patient's potential outcomes when physicians do or do not implement the ITR, respectively.
-We further imagine the following two situations: \begin{description} \item[A.] The situation where physicians never implement the ITR.
-In this situation, we write with superscript $(-)^{s=0}$ the observable random variables of the patients of these physicians.
-That is, for the patients of these physicians $X=X^{s=0}, S=S^{s=0}, A=A^{s=0}, Y=Y^{s=0}$.
-From this point onward, we call this situation the \emph{new ITR situation}. \item[B.] The situation where physicians sometimes implement the ITR to prescribe treatment.
-In this situation, we write with superscript $(-)^*$ the observable random variables of the patients of these physicians.
-That is, for the patients of these physicians $X=X^{*}, S=S^{*}, A=A^{*}, Y=Y^{*}$.
-For the remainder of this paper, we refer to this situation as the \emph{partially implemented ITR situation}. \end{description} We consider that implementing the ITR has no impact on $X$, that is, we consider that the equality $X^{s=0}=X^*$ holds.
-For clarity, we thus drop superscripts on $X$.
-To identify causal effects, we rely on the subsequent assumptions of consistency, exchangeability and overlap. \begin{assumption}[{\bf consistency}] The effect of the ITR on the outcome $Y$ is only mediated through the treatment, that is,
+In addition, we define the variables with superscript $(-)^{*}$ the counterfactual variables that are observable in the situation where some physicians sometimes implement the ITR.
+The variables $S^*,A^*,$ and $Y^*$ respectively indicate the implementation status, the prescribed treatment, and the outcome in this situation where the ITR is partially implemented.
+We consider that we can easily identify which of the following two situations we are dealing with: \begin{description} \item[A.] A situation where physicians never implement the ITR because it was not available.
+In this situation, the variables with superscript $(-)^{s=0}$ are observed and we have $S=0, A=A^{s=0}, Y=Y^{s=0}$.
+From this point onward, we call this situation the \emph{new ITR situation}. \item[B.] A situation where some physicians sometimes implement the ITR to prescribe treatment.
+In this situation, the variables with superscript $(-)^*$ are all observable (though in practice $S^*$, the implementation status, is often not collected) and we have $S=S^{*}, A=A^{*}, Y=Y^{*}$.
+For the remainder of this paper, we refer to this situation as the \emph{partially implemented ITR situation}. \end{description} Importantly, we consider that all counterfactual variables exist in both situations.
+However, we consider that these two situations are mutually exclusive.
+In particular, we consider that we can straightforwardly identify which of these two situations we are dealing with.
+That is, formally, we consider we can always observe a binary random variable $U$ where $U = 1$ indicates we are in a \emph{partially implemented ITR situation}, and $U = 0$ indicates we are in a \emph{new ITR situation}.
+This variable $U$ allows us to precisely formulate the link between observed random variables and potential outcomes as

+In this work, we do not consider counterfactuals with respect to $U$.
+Rather, to evaluate the effect of an ITR, we focus on the variables $Y^{s=0},Y^{s=1},$ and $Y^*$.
+For clarity, in the remainder of this paper, we avoid making reference to $U$.
+To identify causal effects, we rely on the subsequent assumptions of exclusion restriction, exchangeability, and overlap.